AUSTIN, Texas — Both the state and the defense rested their cases in the deadly conduct trial for Austin Police Officer Christopher Taylor on Tuesday.

 Taylor's defense brought in their final witness, Mark Sawa, a retired officer from the Travis County Sheriff's Office and an expert on police practices.
 But prosecutors disagreed with Sawa's testimony that Taylor and the other officers' response in the shooting was reasonable and prudent.

-Sawa said in police training there are a lot of factors that go into how they classify certain types of threats.
+Sawa said in police training, there are a lot of factors that go into how they classify certain types of threats.
 In this case, Sawa said the proximity of the threat to officers played a large role.
 DeSilva was just 3 feet away from one officer and 5 feet away from Taylor.

 The defense also entered an audio recording of District Attorney José Garza addressing Austin ISD police about a separate situation into evidence.
-In the audio clip, he gives an example of a person who is 30 feet away holding a knife and unresponsive to commands; Garza said that would be a situation to use lethal force.
+In the audio clip, he gave an example of a person who is 30 feet away holding a knife and unresponsive to commands; Garza said that would be a situation to use lethal force.

 "That is a context that is seconds away from being a situation where you are authorized to use deadly force, right?
 A step toward you, a step towards another person, and you are very likely in a place where you're authorized to use deadly force," Garza said on the audio recording entered into evidence.

-State's Questioning
+State's questioning

 The state questioned Sawa about DeSilva being an immediate threat.
 Prosecutors questioned him about whether or not DeSilva was actively trying to commit murder when officers saw him.